 Orientation is an exciting time.
-The program held on campus, specifically designed to introduce you to life in Australia and set you up for success during your study period.
-You'll meet your academic team, learn about your student support services, and become familiar with life on campus at Trinity College.
+The program is held on campus and is specifically designed to introduce you to life in Australia and set you up for success during your study period.
+You'll meet your academic team, learn about student support services, and become familiar with life on campus at Trinity College.

 On your first day, you'll receive a full Orientation timetable.
 Before you dive into the fun activities on your schedule, there are a few administration tasks to take care of.
 You'll need to:

 - Register and have your student photo taken